siriusb-nox/ONT-workshop-Oct-2023/D_DataAnalysis_WGS_BLAST.md

 8e298d68-42ba-4ee1-9641-c39f4bc490a1    NC_059002.1     74.7208 0       0       0       28      1004    55340   54373   0       99      572     plus    minus   13962   61G-26GA1TG2-A2GA27C-G-1TA2CA26GC3C-35A-21-A16-T-A8T-T-G-1CA18AG2CAAG1-A7AT1T-18_216_%210%106CT62-G87-A31CAAG126C-T-19-T26   1       -       1:1     AGCAATACGTAACTGAACGAAGCCACA     CCTCGTGTCCAAAGTATGAAGATTTCCCTA  -       -       572
 ```

-**NB: The files needed to run this section of the workshop are available in the folder [NGSdat](https://github.com/siriusb-nox/Taller-Oxford-Nanopore-Dec-2022/tree/main/NGSdat) of this repository.Also, please download the files available from this google [folder](https://drive.google.com/drive/folders/1zTgYw0CjRzhMqDqoMHpDEdq21G8P1ARv?usp=share_link).**
+3.b.
+Align the ONT reads, using NCBI remote services.
+To this end, we need to rely on the blast tool of NCBI, because is the only capable of searching across multiple databases.
+The *fastq reads need to be converted first to fasta format.

-But we will also perform an NCBI remote search againts the "nu" database. **IMPORTANT: please create a free NCBI account to then freely access an NCBI API KEY, [here](https://account.ncbi.nlm.nih.gov/?back_url=https%3A%2F%2Fwww.ncbi.nlm.nih.gov%2F)**):
+We will try to find out how many of the ONT read data does mat NCBI remote search againts the "nu" database.

 ```bash
 export NCBI_API_KEY=09ddca88b438c887b83f8d58fcc890c321XX